openassistant/oa-core/README.rst

 Open Assistant
 =============

 Make your own minds!
-Free open source AI OS development.
+Free and open source AI OS development.

 This is fork of the original `Open Assistant <https://github.com/openassistant/oa-core/>`__.